olin/studentgovernment/student_government_bylaws.md

 Votes are cast by secret ballot.
 The ballots are prepared and distributed by the Election Monitor.

-The Honor Code specifies who is eligible to vote for Honor Board positions, but for other Student Government positions, seniors and other students not matriculating at Olin in the following academic year may not vote in spring elections.
+Seniors and other students not matriculating at Olin in the following academic year may not vote in spring elections.
 Class Representative positions may only be voted for by students in the particular graduating class which the position represents.
 Students that consider themselves members of multiple graduating classes may choose which Class Representative position they vote for, providing they only vote for one Class Representative position.

-For each position, the winner is the student with the most excellence votes and who has garnered at least 50% of the votes.
+For each position except for Honor Board General Members and Vice Chair of the Honor Board, the winner is the student with the most excellence votes and who has garnered at least 50% of the votes.
 That is to say the winner must be considered qualified by at least 50% of voters.

+For the position of Vice Chair of the Honor Board, the winner is the student who is not in the same class as the newly elected chair who has the most excellence votes and who has garnered at least 50% of the votes.

+For Honor Board General Members, the winners are the students with the most excellence votes and who have garnered at least 50% of the votes, given that at the end of  Fall Elections, there is at least one student from each class on the Honor Board.

 If no candidate meets these conditions, the election for that position occurs in the next scheduled election cycle.
 If a position is not filled during the first spring election cycle, the election for the position occurs again during the second spring election cycle.
 If a position is not filled during the second spring election cycle, the election for the position occurs again during the fall election cycle.
 If a position is not filled during the fall election cycle, a special election for the position is held.

 #### Section 7.
 Impeachment.